LeidyDoradoM/Amazon_Vine_Analysis/README.md

 2. The total number of (Vine and non-Vine) 5-stars reviews is: 30414

-3. The total number and percentage of 5-star Vine reviews are: 1266 and 1,4%
+3. The percentage of 5-star Vine reviews is: 1,4%

-4. The total number and percentage of 5-star non-Vine reviews are: 62028 and 98,6%
+4. The percentage of 5-star non-Vine reviews is: 98,6%

 ## Summary

-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Positivity bias is a tendency for people to judge reality more favorable than it really is.
+In this analysis, the positivity bias could be reflected in the tendency of reviewers to evaluate the toys with 5-stars.
+If we look at the percentages, 5-star reviews approximately make the 50% of the total of reviews, while only 1,4% of the 5-star reviews belong to customers in the Vine program.
+This unbalanced shows how the Vine-program reviewers tend to be more critical in their evaluation of toys and consequently, there is not a strong bias towards 5-star reviews for the reviewers in the Vine Program.

+These insights could be further analyzed by calculating the percentages of the other star-levels reviews, especially the ones in the bottom (1-star or 2-star reviews).
+In addition, we could extend this analysis to another product reviews to see if there is a general conclusion of positivity bias in the Vine program.